 The local culinary scene of Long Island is evolving with the same sense of confidence as the region's wines.
 The Hamptons have long boasted fashionable restaurants and creative chefs, but the once-sleepy North Fork is coming into its own.
-Fresh and local are hot terms for many chefs here, including Erik Orlowski of Fifth Season, who believes in always promoting Long Island, and Tom Colicchio, who's restaurant at Topping Rose House boasts produce from their one-acre garden.
+Fresh and local are hot terms for many chefs here, including Erik Orlowski of Fifth Season, who believes in always promoting Long Island, and Tom Colicchio, whose restaurant at Topping Rose House boasts produce from its one-acre garden.
 With great local game, seafood and vegetables, plus wine, Long Island is truly a locavore's dream.

 Please note that owners, chefs, menu items, prices and other details can often change.
 We recommend that you call ahead before you go.